 Indoor air quality (IAQ) is vital to human health, wellbeing and performance as people typically spend over 70-80% of their time indoors.
 Various IAQ strategies have been developed in the past including source control, ventilation, and air cleaning/purification.
-Dr. Zhang will present his recent publication which evaluated the potential and limitation of these strategies, and how they can be integrated to reduce the risk of SARS-COV-2 infections via airborne transmission.
+Dr. Zhang presented his recent publication which evaluated the potential and limitation of these strategies, and how they can be integrated to reduce the risk of SARS-COV-2 infections via airborne transmission.
 The analysis is based on the well-established Wells-Riley Equationfor evaluating the probability of infection as a function of the infectious dose exposure of susceptible occupants in an indoor air space.
 It covers the multi-scales of the built environment – from the whole building system to rooms, and to the microenvironment around the occupants that directly affect the human exposure and intake of the virus-containing aerosols.
-Existing data from previous research on the effectiveness of various IAQ strategies at the different environmental scales will be discussed along with an analysis of their potential and limitation for reducing the risk of SARS-COV-2 infections.
-Both individual and combined strategies are assessed.
+Existing data from previous research on the effectiveness of various IAQ strategies at the different environmental scales was discussed along with an analysis of their potential and limitation for reducing the risk of SARS-COV-2 infections.
+Both individual and combined strategies were assessed.
 Results show that available IAQ control strategies can be integrated to reduce the risk of SARS CoV-2 infection by a factor of 8.5 to over 500, depending on the combinations of the strategies and how well they are implemented (2).

 Shelly L. Miller, PhD, is a Professor of Mechanical Engineering and faculty in the Environmental Engineering Program at the University of Colorado Boulder, holding an M.S. and Ph.D. in Civil and Environmental Engineering from University of California, Berkeley and a B.S. in Applied Mathematics from Harvey Mudd College.
 Dr. Miller teaches about and investigates urban air quality and works diligently to understand the impact of air pollution on public health and the environment.
 She is also an expert on indoor environmental quality including airborne infectious disease transmission and control and air cleaning technologies.
 Dr. Miller is a member of the Academy of Fellows of the International Society for Indoor Air and Climate (ISIAQ) and is also an Associate Editor for Environmental Science and Technology.
 Dr. Miller has published over 80 peer reviewed articles on air quality, authored a Chapter on Indoor Air Quality in the Environmental Engineering Handbook, is an active scientist on twitter, and publishes open access as often as possible.